alimoeeny/obsidian-dropbox-photo-grid/README.md

 - Respects Obsidian's theme colors
 - Handles pagination for large photo collections

+## Installation

+1. Open Obsidian Settings
+2. Go to Community Plugins and disable Safe Mode
+3. Click Browse and search for "Dropbox Photo Grid"
+4. Install the plugin and enable it

 ## Setup

-1. Install the plugin in Obsidian
-2. Install the Templater plugin (required for date templates)
-3. Go to Settings > Dropbox Photo Grid
+1. Go to Settings > Dropbox Photo Grid
-4. Enter your Dropbox access token
+2. Click "Connect to Dropbox" to authorize the plugin
+3. The plugin will automatically handle authentication

 ## Usage